Home prices reach record high of $387,600, putting damper on spring season

 As a result of high prices, pending home sales are down 4.2% from the year before the report states.
 The drop comes amid the spring homebuying season, a period when real estate activity tends to pick up.
 But as prices climb, the prospect of owning a home becomes a greater challenge for Americans, particularly first-time buyers, some of whom are opting to sit things out.

-"[E]levated mortgage rates and high home prices have been keeping some buyers on the sidelines this spring," Bright MLS Chief Economist Lisa Sturtevant told Redfin.
+"[E]levated mortgage rates and high home prices have been keeping some buyers on the sidelines this spring," Bright MLS Chief Economist Lisa Sturtevant said in an emailed statement to CBS MoneyWatch.
 "First-time homebuyers are having the hardest time."

 Homebuying has become such an obstacle for Americans that the Biden administration has proposed giving a separate $10,000 tax credit for current homeowners who sell their "starter home" in order to jump into a bigger house.